The Sound of New York City Evictions

 A data sonification and visualization of NYC evictions from 2017 to 2024

-The Sound of New York City Evictions is a sonification project I created with these goals in mind:
+The Sound of New York City Evictions is a sonification project I created to make the trend of eviction data audible.

 ○ Use Python to map data to audio ✔︎